 Solent’s virtual learning environment provides quick online access to assignments, lecture notes, suggested reading and other course information.

 Amber Lamonby–Pennie, lecturer in cultural theory - currently studying for a PhD at the RCA.

-Design skills, writing, styling, presentations, online editing, sub-editing, teamwork, creative thinking and analytical skills.
+You will develop design, writing, styling, presentation, online editing, sub-editing, teamwork, creative thinking and analytical skills.

 Location of study: East Park Terrace

 Study mode: Full-time, Part-time